Everything You Need to Know About Surface Roots

 You may be tempted to cut the surface roots of your tree, but beware: doing this will only create more problems.

 First, roots keep trees anchored to the ground.
-By removing surface roots, you will turn your tree into a ticking time bomb waiting to fall over – this creates a huge safety hazard.
+By Tree Removal Services surface roots, you will turn your tree into a ticking time bomb waiting to fall over – this creates a huge safety hazard.
 Also, surface roots are connected to other roots that bring water and nutrients to the tree.
 If you cut your surface roots, the other roots will suffer, leading to rotting or even death in the tree.
 Finally, cutting surface roots leaves an opening for pests and diseases to infiltrate the tree.

 READ MORE: The Dangers of D.I.Y.
 Tree Removal